History of the Collection

 When her husband was hospitalized in 1966, Marcia Simon Weisman discovered the healing power of art on Frederick's condition.
 This unforgettable experience prompted them to donate works of art from their own prized collection, so that art might help others on their road to recovery.

 In 1966, Frederick R. Weisman, a Los Angeles business leader and art lover, slipped into a coma after suffering a head injury.
-Though he returned to consciousness after several days at Cedars-Sinai, he remained dazed and disoriented.
+Though he returned to consciousness after several days in the hospital, he remained dazed and disoriented.
 His wife, Marcia Simon Weisman, who was also an influential art collector, grew alarmed as her husband struggled to remember her name.

 "As the story goes, Marcia would bring artworks to the hospital and leave them by her husband's bedside so that he would see them when he opened his eyes," says John T. Lange, the current curator of the Cedars-Sinai collection.